Useful or creepy? Machines suggest Gmail replies

 The responses are automatically created using Google’s artificial intelligence systems.
 Humans aren’t reading people’s emails, but machines are scanning them.
 Although Google stopped scanning email to target advertising in 2017, it still scans them to filter out junk mail, identify phishing scams and, now, to create suggested replies.
 (Yahoo and AOL, both owned by Verizon, still scan email for advertising.)

-Google’s suggestions draw on what’s in your email, such as the text of the message and the subject line.
+Google’s suggestions draw on the text of your email.
+Google says it doesn’t analyze anything else, like attachments or photos, even though it scans them for security risks.
 The analysis can include past conversations.
 For example, if someone says “Thanks!” more often than “Thanks,” with no exclamation point, the suggested response would likely reflect that.

-It’s not known, though, how far Google goes in scanning your email.
-For instance, Gmail scans attachments for security risks, but is it also using that information to customize responses?
-The machines behind Google Photos can tell whether an image has food, flowers or the beach.
-Might Gmail suggest, “How was lunch?”
-Google didn’t respond to a query for details on what it scans for replies.

 Brian Lam, a San Diego attorney who focuses on privacy and data security, said auto-replies represent “a tradeoff between privacy and new features that consumers may want.”